 A semi bluff is a bet made on the flop or turn designed to pick up the pot immediately or improve by the river and win at showdown.
-It’s usually a bet made with a straight or flush draw or with two overcards to the board.
+It’s usually a bet made with a straight or flush draw or with two over-cards to the board.

 Let’s look at an example:

 Your opponent checks, you bet 325 and he raises to 1,100.
 You decide to move all in for 5,200.
 Your opponent folds.

 As always, position is important when semi bluffing, as is the stack sizes.
 It is usually a good idea to have deep stacks or sufficient fold equity when considering semi bluffing.
 There’s not much point trying any type of bluff if you are committed to calling your opponents all in.

 Trying to semi bluff out of position is not a simple as in position but it can be achieved by check raising and defining an opponent’s range.
 This allows you the opportunity to outright bluff later if you miss your hand.
-Naturally the benefit of being in position is seeing how your opponent acts before you decide to bet, this is not possible when you are first to act thus semi bluffing becomes tricky.
+Naturally the benefit of being in position is seeing how your opponent acts before you decide to bet.
+This is not possible when you are first to act thus semi bluffing becomes tricky.

 History and Context

-Semi Bluffing is a tendency and behaviour habit.
+Semi Bluffing is a tendency and behavioural habit.
 Weak players tend not to think about semi bluffing draws and will often call down or do crazy nonsensical bluffs.
 It’s important to be aware of what you have shown down in hands and think about the context of the hand and history with your opponent.
 Ask yourself questions below when considering semi bluffing lines in hands.

-Do I play strong hands like this?
+- Do I play strong hands like this?

-Have I semi bluffed this session and shown it down?
+- Have I semi bluffed this session and shown it down?

-Is my opponent observant?
+- Is my opponent observant?

-Is my opponent likely to fold here or later in the hand if I continue to bet?
+- Is my opponent likely to fold here or later in the hand if I continue to bet?